bpetrone/trnL-pipeline/pipeline/README.md

 ## Computational pipeline

 This directory contains a description, code, and example dataset that describe the procedure for analyzing *trnL*-P6 amplicon sequencing libraries generated using the primers *trnL*(UAA)*g* and *trnL*(UAA)*h*) from [Taberlet *et al.*, 2006](https://dx.doi.org/10.1093/nar/gkl938).
-These scripts produce, from demultiplexed paired-end sequencing data, a table of *trnL* sequence variants, their counts in each sample, and their taxonomic assignment.
+These scripts produce, from demultiplexed paired-end sequencing data, a table of *trnL* sequence variants and their counts in each sample.
 Additional details are described below.

 ### Requirements